kergoth/kergoth-workspace/README.md

 - [ ] Split out workspace-name to be used by list-workspaces as well as attach-workspace
 - [ ] list-workspaces: use workspace-name
+- [ ] new-workspace: adjust name relative to project root, if the new workspace directory is relative to it.
+I.e. 'elm$ new-workspace test' should result in an `elm/test` workspace, assuming pwd is `<project_root>/elm`.
+Can I make that extensible?
 - [ ] list-workspaces: add sorting
   - [ ] Prioritize existing sessions
 - [ ] Implement workspace-picker: `list-workspaces | fzf`